gbif/data-blog/content/post/2023-05-01-accessing-occurrence-data-to-conserve-edge-species.md

 > [Evolutionarily Distinct and Globally Endangered](https://www.edgeofexistence.org/) or **EDGE species** have few close relatives on the tree of life and are often extremely unusual in the way they look, live and behave, as well as in their genetic make-up.
 They represent a unique and irreplaceable part of the world’s natural heritage.

 After seeing an open call for projects that extend existing protected area networks for the conservation of EDGE species through the [EDGE Protected Area and Conserved Area Fund](https://www.edgeofexistence.org/edge-protected-and-conserved-area-fund/#:~:text=The%20EDGE%20Protected%20and%20Conserved,across%20the%20tropics%20and%20subtropics), I wanted to see what data is currently available through GBIF that could help guide decisions on conservation financing.
-The [Zoological Society of London](https://www.zsl.org/) (ZSL) directs funds through this call to projects that establish or expand protected areas for EDGE species that are a) not currently protected and b) either critically endangered (CR), endangered (EN) or vulnerable (VU) EDGE species whose ranges overlap with other unprotected CR or EN species.
+This call will direct funds toward projects that establish or expand protected areas for EDGE species that are a) not currently protected and b) either critically endangered (CR), endangered (EN) or vulnerable (VU) EDGE species whose ranges overlap with other unprotected CR or EN species.
 Importantly, the call notes that **recent verifiable evidence should exist for the named species occurring within the proposed site.**

 Given these criteria and a [list of eligible critically endangered, endangered and vulnerable species](https://www.edgeofexistence.org/wp-content/uploads/2023/03/2023_EDGE_species_RT_call.xlsx) provided within the call, I decided to look at data availability of EDGE species in three eligible countries within the GBIF member network: [Benin](https://www.gbif.org/country/BJ/about), [Ecuador](https://www.gbif.org/country/EC/about) and [Viet Nam](https://www.gbif.org/country/VN/about).
 Uses like this are particularly pertinent given the commitment agreed under the new [Kunming-Montreal Global Biodiversity Framework](https://www.cbd.int/article/cop15-final-text-kunming-montreal-gbf-221222) to protect 30 per cent of the Earth by 2030, and I was interested to see to what extent GBIF data can already support spatial prioritization processes.